 Optimum CMYK Colors for Black

 Black ink isn’t only black – it also consists of Cyan, Magenta, and Yellow.
 The mixture of all four colors will result in the ultimate black.
 It produces thick, extremely rich, and highly durable color.
-The set up for optimum black is Cyan 100%, Magenta 85%, Yellow 85%, and Black 100%.
+The setup for optimum black is Cyan 100%, Magenta 85%, Yellow 85%, and Black 100%.

 Large Areas of Solid Color